Startr/WEB-CHAT-CALL-bla.gg/README.md

 ## Frontend Implementation (Vanilla JS PWA)

-The frontend is built without heavy frameworks – just plain JavaScript, a tiny DOM builder library (HyperScript), and the GUN and WebRTC APIs.
+The frontend is built without heavy frameworks – just plain JavaScript, _hyperscript for declarative UI interactions, and the GUN and WebRTC APIs.
 The UI is intentionally simple and uncluttered, focusing on core functionality.

 ### HTML and Basic UI Structure